REO Appraisals in Fairfax City County

 It's key to understand the difference between fair market worth and "quick disposition" price to analyze what losses you could realize when dealing with a home in foreclosure.
 We can provide both snapshots of fair market value for our mortgage servicing clients, as well as "quick sale" forecasts that respect your time constraints.

-You need a company with the training to handle the unique dynamics of a foreclosure appraisal.
-For a company you can trust, contact Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants for a company you can count on.
+You need a company with the qualifications to deal with the particular dynamics of a foreclosure appraisal.
+Contact Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants for a company you can count on.

-Particular challenges might be present when dealing with owners of properties in foreclosure, of course, can present special challenges.
-They may be unwilling to allow an inspection of the home.
-They may have abandoned the house already and/or ignored the care of the house for quite some time - or worse, vandalized the house.
+Particular challenges might be present when dealing with owners of properties in foreclosure.
+They could be disinclined to allow an inspection of the home.
+They may have left the house already and/or ignored the care of the house for some time - or even worse, damaged the house.

-If your property has changed to REO, you will interested in a fast disposition.
+If your property has already changed to Real Estate Owned, you will interested in a quick disposition.
 But you might want to understand and examine three values: as-is, as repaired, and "quick sale."
-These symbolize the worth of the home without any work performed, with the work due to make the home marketable at full market value consistent with similar real estate in the area, and, somewhere in the middle, with minor investment in repairs - selling the property quickly, probably as a "fixer-upper".
-Again, we understand your urgency and the special situation of a Real Estate Owned home, as well as the unique data you will need -- competing listings, neighborhood trends, and so forth.
-You can rely on Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants to handle the task of your bank owned property professionally and efficiently.
+These symbolize the value of the house without any repairs done to it, with the repairs required to make the property marketable at full market value commensurate with competing homes in the area, and, somewhere in between, with minimal investment in repairs - selling the property quickly, likely as a "fixer-upper".
+Again, we understand your urgency and the specific circumstances of an REO home, in addition to the unique data you'll need -- competing listings, market trends, and the like.
+You can rely on Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants to take on the appraisal of your REO professionally and efficiently.
 Contact us today.